lamplightdev/compost/README.md

 </script>
 ```

-The first argument to `render` is anything that needs to be in the element's shadow DOM (which is not repeated.)
-The second argument is the DOM  that needs to be repeated and is combined with the `items` array property to stamp out new elements in the light DOM.
+The call to `render` returns a template string for anything that needs to appear above the repeated template and will be added to the element's shadow DOM.
+The call to `getTemplateString` returns a template string that contains the DOM  that needs to be repeated and is combined with the `items` array property to stamp out new elements in the light DOM.
 So the above will output a custom element with `<h1>Repeater</h1>` in the shadow DOM, and the following in a `slot`:

 ```html
 <button>one</button>